 Posting a new Project on Project theme from the front-end

-This is a front-end view of posting a sample project on the project bidding site, what appeals me is a professional layout and a three-step posting process.
-Any visitor on your site can fill the required details, select the given features, and within few seconds he/she can see his project live on the site.
+This is a front-end view of posting a sample project on the project bidding site, what appeals to me is a professional layout and a three-step posting process.
+Any visitor on your site can fill the required details, select the given features, and within a few seconds he/she can see his project live on the site.

 Sample Project posted on Freelancer site